 - Company description & core values

-- Summarize the role in the opening paragraph and state who the role reports to
+- Summary of the role in the opening paragraph and state who the role reports to

 - Detail the essential job duties and job responsibilities